SubbulakshmiRS/Compiler/Readme.md

 # PARSER

 Parser created by flex and bison is used to check a given code ending with $.
 When code accepted, parser prints "Successful parsing".
+AST tree construction is also done and a recursive tree is created.
+The tree traversal is also printed.
 Some acceptable codes are written down.

 ## LANGAUGE
 The language follows the below features